 A group should meet no less than every other week.
 Ideally, it can work best when you meet each week for 1 hour to 1.5 hours.

-WHAT DO WE DO IN AN X-GROUP?
+WHAT DO WE DO IN A D-GROUP?

 Here are some elements that your weekly meetings can include: